mesosphere-backup/dcos-vagrant/examples/private-registry.md

     ```

     If auth is enabled, authenticate as instructed by the CLI.
-1. Lookup the nginx container IP from Mesos-DNS
+1. Lookup the nginx container IP

-    with the dcos CLI and jq:
+    With the DC/OS CLI and jq:

     ```bash
     NGINX_IP=$(dcos marathon app show nginx | jq -r .tasks[0].host)